almostimplemented/compilers/asg3/README.md

     -y              Debug yyparse() with yydebug = 1

-The program generates the same .str file created by project 1, but also creates a .tok file that dumps the tokens of the program.
+The program generates the same .str file created by project 1, and the .tok file from project 2, but now it uses yyparse() and a bison grammar spec to build an abstract syntax tree.
+The tree data structure is dumped in a human readable format into a .ast file.